What is “The Mystic Krewe?”

 You could say that membership in the MK is, to some effect an “investment” in this group and its future, and those who are part of the group know in their hearts that the best is yet to come and aren’t looking for a short-term payoff.

 Many organizations center around specific religious, cultural, social or political views.
 Where does the MK fit into the “picture” in this respect?
 Are my particular views compatible with other members or the club’s?

 The MK at this time has no official position on any social, political, religious or cultural issues other than the fact that we do not discriminate against anybody based on race, gender, religion (or lack-thereof) or sexual preference.
-If you subscribe to a philosophy that mandates discrimination against others; if you harbor contempt for people who may belong to a different political party or religion; if you feel certain fellow humans should not be afforded the same rights and privileges as yourself, you might not be a fit for our group.
-We are progressive in nature.
 We are a secular group that welcomes people of all types provided they share our common values of mutual respect, a desire for learning, understanding and sharing.
 We strive to solve problems, as opposed to complain or blame others.
 We also value the potential of working collectively to achieve goals.
 Our membership contains a wide variety of people who self-identify all across the social, political and religious spectrum, but we share certain common values that reflect a policy of toleration and respect for all.

 What are the advantages of membership?

 There are many, and much of that is best described and detailed in personal exchanges with fellow members.
 But most importantly, we strive to work collectively to help each other as well as ourselves, and we strive to surround ourselves with equally vibrant spirits to make our journeys even more productive and satisfying.